-Figure 1.Lakes Albert and Alexandrina and associated tributaries.
-The 15 sites surveyed for cryptic birds in 2012 and 2013 are shown as red points on the map.
-Reedy Island (shown in yellow) was only surveyed in September 2012.
-Its replacement site: Goolwa, was surveyed from October to December 2012 and September to December 2013 Figure 2.The relationship between a) reed cover (2ha plot) and Australasian Bittern abundance, b) aquatic herb cover (2ha plot) and Purple Swamphen abundance, c) tall sedge (>1m) cover (buffer zone) and Golden-headed Cisticola abundance, d) reed cover (2 ha plot) and Latham's Snipe site occupancy, e) Samphire cover (2ha plot), and Latham's Snipe Occupancy, and f) reed cover (buffer zone) and Australian Reed-warbler abundance.
-Occupancy refers to whether a species was detected at the site at each visit (0=no, 1=yes), whereas Abundance refers to the total number of each species detected per site per visit.
-Figure 3.Distribution and abundance of waterbird breeding activity (active nests) in the Lower Lakes, October 2013- December 2013 (no active nests were observed in the February 2014 survey) Figure 4.Distribution and abundance of waterbird breeding activity (active nests) in the Coorong, October 2013- December 2013 List of tables Table 1.
-Details of habitat variables included in GLM analyses Table 2.Summary of the maximum number of each cryptic bird species (per month) detected at the 15 surveyed sites in 2013.
-The total number of species is also provided for each site Table 3.Summary of monthly and total records of each focal cryptic bird species across the 15 sites surveyed in 20139 Table 4.Habitat relationship model results by species, in 2 ha plots (2 ha) or the 2 ha plot+ 100mbuffer zone (Buffer).
-K =number of parameters included in model.
+Table 1.
+Details of habitat variables included in GLM analyses Table 2.
+Summary of the maximum number of each cryptic waterbird species (per month) detected at the 15 surveyed sites in2013.
+The total number of species is also provided for each site Table 3.
+Summary of monthly and total records of each focal cryptic waterbird species across the 15 sites surveyed in 20138 Table 4.
+Habitat relationship model results by species, in 2 ha plots (2 ha) or the 2 ha plot+ 100 m buffer zone (Buffer).
+K=number of parameters included in model.
 See Table 1 for descriptions of variables.
 Abundance and occupancy data analyses are shown.
 Non-significant model parameters are indicated in parentheses (probability of inclusion >.05).Parameters in bold font had a positive effect on abundance or occupancy, whereas parameters in normal font had a negative effect.
-The number of alternative models (where ΔAIC c =<2; change in Akaike's Information Criterion adjusted for small sample size) are indicated in the final column, with associated model details in Appendix 2 Table 5.
+The number of alternative models (where $\Delta AIC_c = <2$ ; change in Akaike's Information Criterion adjusted for small sample size) are indicated in the final column, with associated model details in Appendix 2 Table 5.
 Location and number of active nests (nests with incubating/brooding parent), non-nesting birds and chicks/juveniles observed in the Lakes and Coorong from October 2012 to February 2013, and October 2013 to February 2014.
 Counts represent cumulative numbers observed over three surveys in each 5-month survey period Table 6.
-Total number of active nests observed for each waterbird species over the 2012/13 and 2013/14 survey periods 19
+Total number of active nests observed for each waterbird species over the 2012/13 and 2013/14 survey periods16 Table 7.
+Species that have been observed to breed in the CLLMM, but were not detected in 2012-14 aerial surveys.
+Full details of each breeding record are provided in O'Connor et al. 2013, unless an additional source is provided in the 'Year last recorded breeding in CLLMM' column List of appendices Appendix 1.
+Summary of the number of each cryptic bird species detected at each of the 16 surveyed sites 22